ropensci/MODIStsp/cran-comments.md

 The email was changed in order to use an account which does not forward to Google, so to respect CRAN requirements.

-Moreover:
+Moreover, old checks contained the following note:
 ```
    Package CITATION file contains call(s) to old-style citEntry().
 Please
    use bibentry() instead.
 ```
-This was fixed in file `CITATION`.
+This was fixed in commit `1180ceeaf2a853bfe95cfb0be65804a279ef5d3f`.

 MODIStsp 2.0.9